swyxio/react-static-mdx/content/talks/pending.md

 movement, and Static Site Generators came back in a big way.
 What is driving this new stack of Javascript, APIs, and Markup?
 This is the story of how a JAM Stack cynic finally turned into a believer.

-## I can Babel Macros (and So Can You!)

-Babel macros are a new way to solve DX and UX tradeoffs by metaprogramming to write code the way that is best for you while delivering code that is best for the user.
-Case in point: JSX - but why stop there?
-In this talk we explore how I wrote babel-blade to solve the double declaration problem in clientside GraphQL libraries, and how to get started writing your first babel macro!

 ## The Dawn of Hybrid Site Generators